Stop Elder Abuse

 If someone is in immediate danger, call 911 or the local police for immediate help.

 Equinox Elder Abuse Project—provides counseling, case management, shelter, and legal advocacy to elder victims of domestic abuse.
-Call (518) 434–6135. www.equinoxinc.org/services.html
+Call (518) 434–6135 or visit www.equinoxinc.org/services.html

 S.A.L.T.
 Seniors and Law Enforcement Together— the Albany County District Attorney has organized a Senior Citizen Advisory Council to address issues related to adult abuse and crimes against the elderly.
-To talk to one of the Adult Abuse Staff members call (518)447-7258. http://www.albanycountyda.com/initiatives/salt.html
+To talk to one of the Adult Abuse Staff members call (518) 447-7258 or visit: http://www.albanycountyda.com/initiatives/salt.html

 Albany County Crime Victim and Sexual Violence Center - The goal of the agency is to provide crisis counseling to rape victims over a 24 hour hotline at (518)-447-7716, and to provide advocacy and support for victims.
 For more information call 447-5500 or CLICK HERE.